NguyenPhuc-bits-stdxl/xlkhkt25-plantv3/README.md

 - Display added (ST7735 + U8g2 for AdaGFX)
 - Reset buton is introduced
 - Added functionality to configure WiFi by sending RESET command at startup
+- Added the ability to sense uncomfortable conditions and ask for help if needed

 # Dependencies
 ## Via Boards Manager